 UNICEF Belgium aims to support quality learning for every girl and boy, especially those in greatest danger of being left behind.
 In Belgium the organization hopes to give a voice to the most vulnerable children, such as children living in poverty and refugee children, and wants to help them have access to education.
 Nafi, who has set an example of successfully combining a university degree while being an elite athlete, is particularly connected to the idea of supporting every child to have quality education.
 Her role and voice is important in supporting this message and to help UNICEF Belgium to defend children’s education rights, and to help them fulfil their potential, from early childhood through adolescence.

 As her long time coach, Roger has carefully honed Nafi’s talents and guided her along the path from junior prodigy to a multi-medal winning performer.
 Roger has received multiple awards for his long-term efforts in guiding Nafi’s career.

 Ludo has been working with Nafi for many years and has become a valuable member of her team.
 He expertly knows how to revive Nafi’s body even after many hours of rigorous training and competition.

-Business partners Helena Van der Plaetsen and Kim Vanderlinden founded Wafel Sports Management in 2010 and are specialised in guiding world class athletes.
-They offer a full service management and have been working with Nafi since 2013.
+Business partners Helena Van der Plaetsen and Kim Vanderlinden founded We Are Many in 2010 and are specialized in guiding world-class athletes.
+They offer a full-service management and have been working with Nafi since 2013.

 Nafi has worked with Belga images throughout her career and is proud to portray a portfolio of some of the best pictures this collab has produced.
 None of these pictures can be used free of rights.